runners4tme/hapibook/chapter-5.md

 }
 ```

-Now let's make all the function available to other parts of our application.
+Now let's make all the function available to other parts of our application by exporting them.

 ```js
 module.exports = [ signUp, signIn ]